-The Module Review Board will determine whether you are permitted the opportunity to resit failed assessments.
-The marks gained for any individual module through reassessment will be capped at 50% for the purposes of calculating the overall average mark and determining classification for an award; the actual mark achieved through reassessment will be the mark recorded on the transcript except where the re-sit is a consequence of approved Extenuating Circumstances - often referred to as a 'first-sit'.
+The marks gained for any individual module through reassessment will be capped at 50% for the purposes of calculating the overall average mark and determining classification for an award; the actual mark achieved through re-assessment will be the mark recorded on the transcript except where the re-sit is a consequence of approved Extenuating Circumstances - often referred to as a 'first-sit'.
 The results of any resubmission attempts will be ratified at the next Module Review Board.
-If resubmission is unsuccessful, or the student fails to resubmit in the invited period, the student will fail the module and be required to retake the module next time it runs.
-Module fees will apply.
+If resubmission is unsuccessful, or the student fails to resubmit in the invited period, this will be reviewed at exam board and the student will fail the module and progress will be decided.
+In most cases the student will be able to retake the module assessments on one further occasion, usually next time the module runs.

-Failure of the same module more than once or several modules in succession will result in discussion at Module Review Board and may result in termination of studies.
+Failure of the same module more than once or failure of more than one module will result in review at Module Review Board and may result in termination of studies.